 Today, The Molecular Ecologist continues as a forum for readers of Molecular Ecology, and its editor, Jeremy Yoder, is an Associate Editor with that journal in part to maintain this connection.
 However, The Molecular Ecologist is not a blog exclusively for the journal — the site is self-supporting, and covers research and news reported in venues beyond Molecular Ecology, and with an eye to the interests of people who are not necessarily experts in the field.

 The Molecular Ecologist is a blog maintained and updated by people interested in the field of molecular ecology.
 The views and opinions expressed here are their own, and not those of other people, institutions or companies with which they are affiliated, unless stated explicitly.
-This blog is not affiliated with, neither does it represent the views, position or attitudes of John Wiley & Sons, any of their employees, or any affiliated companies.
+This blog is not affiliated with, neither does it represent the views, position or attitudes of Wiley-Blackwell, any of their employees, or any affiliated companies.

 Science is characterised by constant change in our understanding, and hence the viewpoints and opinions of the contributors to this blog will also change and develop over time.
 We reserve the right to allow our viewpoints to evolve and to change our thoughts, viewpoints and opinions over time without assigning any reason.